Skip to content

 6. State and local wage laws

 Many states and cities have their own minimum wage and overtime laws, which are higher than federal requirements.
-Employers must follow the law that benefits employees the most Payroll teams must check state and local laws to ensure employees are paid the correct wages.
+Employers must follow the law that benefits employees the most.
+Payroll teams must check state and local laws to confirm employees are paid the correct wages.

 For example, if a state's minimum wage is $15 per hour but the federal minimum wage is $7.25 per hour, the business must pay employees the state's higher rate.
 A company faces penalties and back-pay claims from employees if it ignores state laws and pays the lower federal wage.